debrup27/CalWatch/README.md

 - ✅ *Monad Blockchain for Progress Tracking*: CalWatch uses Monad to securely track user streaks and milestones, providing a transparent, tamper-proof history of fitness progress and giving users true ownership of their achievements.

-- ✅ *Stellar Token Rewards*: The app leverages the Stellar network to manage fitness reward tokens, ensuring fast, low-cost, and secure transactions, allowing users to earn and manage rewards fairly, with no high gas fees.
+- ✅ *Stellar Token Rewards*: The app leverages the Stellar network to manage fitness reward tokens, ensuring fast, low-cost, and secure transactions, allowing users to earn and manage rewards fairly, with low gas fees.

 - ✅ *Personalized and Adaptive*: CalWatch adapts to each user's unique fitness journey, offering tailored advice and adjustments based on their habits, goals, and challenges, ensuring that support is always relevant.